gdb-commands

 $ objcopy --only-keep-debug foo foo.debug

-# Remove debugging symbols only
+# Remove debugging info only

 $ strip -g foo